module-federation/module-federation-examples/nextjs-client-only/README.md

 ## Getting Started

-1. Run `yarn` from this directory to install all the dependencies.
-Lerna.js will install dependencies in each subdirectory.
+1. Run `yarn` from this directory to install all the dependencies. `lerna` will install dependencies in each subdirectory.
 2. Run `yarn start` and browse to:
- - http://localhost:3001.
-It displays the `nextjs` app (host).
+ - http://localhost:3001 displays the `nextjs` app (host).
- - http://localhost:8886.
-It displays the `chat` app (remote).
+ - http://localhost:8886 displays the `chat` app (remote).
- - http://localhost:8888.
-It displays the `reception` app (remote).
+ - http://localhost:8888 displays the `reception` app (remote).

 ## Requirements

 1) The remotes don't need to be server-side rendered.
-2) A package should not be donwloaded more than once if the package is shared between host and/or remotes.
+2) A package should not be downloaded more than once if the package is shared between host and/or remotes.
 3) We don't want to expose React components directly from the remotes.
 Each remote should expose a function that can mount React components in a given DOM element.